TykTechnologies/tyk-docs/tyk-docs/content/basic-config-and-security/report-monitor-trigger-events/monitors.md

 If this is included in the session object, then the quota threshold event will be fired and the monitor webhook triggered when the user hits 50%, then 75%, and then again at 90% consumption.

-You can configure advanced thresholds for all users in an Organisation by adding the `monitor` section to the Organisation session object.
+You can configure advanced thresholds for all users in an organization by adding the `monitor` section to the organization session object.

 ## Webhook payload